tsaad-dev/te/drafts/mpls-te-topology/draft-busizheng-teas-yang-te-mpls-topology.md

 --- abstract

-This document describes a YANG data model for MPLS-TE network topologies.
+This document defines a YANG data model for representing, retrieving, and manipulating MPLS-TE network topologies.
+It is based on and augments existing YANG models that describe network and traffic engineering packet network topologies.

+This document also defines a collection of common YANG data types and groupings specific to MPLS-TE.
+These common types and groupings are intended to be imported by modules that model MPLS-TE technology-specific configuration and state capabilities.

+The YANG models defined in this document can also be used for MPLS-TP network topologies.

 --- middle